How I failed machine learning in medical imaging -- shortcomings and recommendations

 Available datasets only partially reflect the clinical situation for a particular medical condition, leading to dataset bias.
-This is an important problem, especially given that the investigator may be unaware of this dataset bias.
-Dataset bias occurs when the data used to build the decision model ( the training data), has a different distribution than the data representing the population on which it should be applied (the test data).
-This happens for example if the training data was acquired with a different type of scanner.
-Dataset bias was initially studied in computer vision \citep[among others]{torralba2011unbiased,recht2019imagenet,recht2018cifar}: images of cars from a given benchmark dataset are actually not representative of more general images of cars.
+This problem is all the more important that the researcher may be unaware of this dataset bias.
+Dataset bias occurs when the data used to build the decision model (the training data), has a different distribution than the data from the population on which it should be applied (the test data); for example if the data were acquired with different scanners.
 As a result, algorithms which score high in benchmarks can perform poorly in real world scenarios~\citep{zendel2017good}.
-In medical imaging, dataset bias has been demonstrated in chest X-rays~\citep{pooch2019can,zech2018variable,larrazabal2020gender}, retinal imaging~\citep{tasdizen2018improving}, brain imaging~\citep{wachinger2018detect,ashraf2018learning}, histopathology~\citep{yu2018classify}, or dermatology~\citep{abbasi2020risk}.
+In medical imaging, dataset bias has been demonstrated in chest X-rays~\citep{pooch2019can,zech2018variable,larrazabal2020gender}, retinal imaging~\citep{tasdizen2018improving}, brain imaging~\citep{wachinger2021detect,ashraf2018learning}, histopathology~\citep{yu2018classify}, or dermatology~\citep{abbasi2020risk}.
+Such bias are revealed by training and testing a model across datasets from different sources, and observing a performance drop across sources.

-There are many potential sources dataset bias in medical imaging, introduced at different phases of the modeling process~\citep{suresh2019framework}.
-First, a cohort may not appropriately represent the range of possible patients and disease manifestations for the image analysis task at hand, a bias sometimes called \emph{spectrum bias} \citep{park2018methodologic}.
-Such bias are typically revealed by training and testing a model across datasets from different sources, and observing a performance drop across sources.
-A detrimental consequence is that model performance can be overestimated for different groups, for example between male and female subjects~\citep{abbasi2020risk,larrazabal2020gender}.
-Yet medical imaging publications seldom report the demographics of the data~\citep{abbasi2020risk}.
+There are many potential sources of dataset bias in medical imaging, introduced at different phases of the modeling process~\citep{suresh2019framework}.
+First, a cohort may not appropriately represent the range of possible patients and symptoms, a bias sometimes called \emph{spectrum bias} \citep{park2018methodologic}.
+A detrimental consequence is that model performance can be overestimated for different groups, for example between male and female individuals~\citep{abbasi2020risk,larrazabal2020gender}.
+Yet medical imaging publications seldom report the demographics of the data.